Cabo Blanco Nature Reserve, Costa Rica

 The abundance of bird life matches the wildlife found under water.
-1,788 hectares of ocean belong to the protected area of Cabo Blanco which is home to many species of fish, large quantities of lobster, giant conches and oyster. » The ocean in front of Malpais
+1,788 hectares of ocean belong to the Cabo Blanco nature reserve, protecting many species of fish, large quantities of lobster, giant conches and oyster. » The ocean in front of Malpais

-The Cabo Blanco Nature Reserve encompasses 1,270 hectares of mixed forest and is classified as moist tropical forest.
-About 150 trees have been identified.
+The Cabo Blanco Nature Reserve encompasses 1,270 hectares of mixed forest which is classified as moist tropical forest.
+Around 150 species of trees have been identified.
 Evergreen species predominate, but deciduous dry forest species are found as well.
 Among the most common trees in Cabo Blanco are Madroño (Lance Wood), Guácimo (Bastard Cedar), Jobo (Hog Plum), Indio Desnudo (Gumbo Limbo) and Guarumo (Cecropia).
-The most abundant tree is the Pochote (Spiny Cedar) with some specimens over 40 m high.
+The most abundant tree is the Pochote (Spiny Cedar) with some specimens that have grown over 40 m high.
 Other impressively tall trees are the Ceiba (Silk Cotton Tree) which can tower up to 60 m, and the fast growing Espavel (Wild Cashew).
-The unique climate and geographic location of Cabo Blanco also provides habitat for rare tree species like the Camibar which cannot be found anywhere on the Nicoya Peninsula expect Cabo Blanco.
+The unique climate and geographic location of Cabo Blanco also provides habitat for rare tree species like the Camibar which cannot be found anywhere else on the Nicoya Peninsula expect Cabo Blanco.

 The majority of Cabo Blanco is secondary forest which is around 60 years old.
 The remaining patch of primary forest accounts for 15% of the area.
 It is located at the highest point of the reserve and is inaccessible.

 The forest provides refuge to a large variety of animals like white-tailed deer, pacas, armadillos, anteaters, howler and capuchin monkeys, coyotes, porcupines, raccoons and coatis.
 There are also wild cats like ocelots, jaguarundis and margay cats but it is almost impossible to see them in the wild.

 See: » Animals of the Nicoya Peninsula

 Around 240 species of birds have been recorded in Cabo Blanco.
-Along with seabirds you can also see magpie jays, motmots, long-tailed manakins, egrets, crested caracaras, black-headed and elegant trogons, chachalacas, ringed kingfishers and various types of parrots and parakeets.
+Apart from sea birds you can also see magpie jays, motmots, long-tailed manakins, crested caracaras, black-headed and elegant trogons, chachalacas, ringed kingfishers and various types of parrots and parakeets.